 Norco has a wide range of suppliers providing products and services including but not limited to dairy farmers who provide the milk, agricultural raw materials, packaging, ingredients, logistics, machinery, maintenance, training, consulting, legal and financial services.
-These suppliers range from family owned farms to small and medium sized business to international organisations.
+These suppliers range from family owned farms to small and medium sized businesses to international organisations.

-In the analysis of our suppliers, we have so far focused on our tier one (direct) suppliers and those with greater than \$5 million per annum expenditure.
-There are 15 suppliers in total that meet these criteria and they are all domiciled with a business in Australia.
-These 15 suppliers make up 31 percent of our expenditure.
-This excludes the supply of milk as this is part of the membership in the co-operative.
+In the analysis of our suppliers, we have focused on our tier one (direct) suppliers and those with greater than \$5 million per annum expenditure.
+In the Foods business there are six suppliers.
+These suppliers are all domiciled with a business in Australia.
+These make up 7.1 percent of our expenditure for Foods.
+This excludes the supply of milk as this is part of the membership in the cooperative.